All Episodes

 Let me see you blow.

-You need a clean one.
+You need a clean one?

-I'm gonna blow your mind.
+I'm going to blow your mind.

 Yes, let me see.